YES, Broken Relationships Can Really Hurt!

 10. Look for Godly character and let them know you like that.

-11. Take a lot of time before you kiss; at least four months of dating or more would be wise.
+11. Take a long time before you kiss; at least four months of dating or more would be wise.

 12. Sex before marriage is not an option.

-13. Wait to tell them you love them until you know it is true love.
+13. Don’t tell them you love them until you know it is true love.

 14. Are they friendly, like-minded, respectful, kind, honest, transparent, loyal, and have integrity?